casdoor/casdoor-website/docs/how-to-connect/mobile-sdks/react-native-app.md

 JwtDecode(jwtToken)
 ```

-If you want to use other interfaces, please check [casdoor-react-native-sdk](https://github.com/casdoor/casdoor-react-native-sdk) for more help.
+See [casdoor-react-native-sdk](https://github.com/casdoor/casdoor-react-native-sdk) for the full API.